A strengthened bound on the number of states required to characterize maximum parsimony distance: A lower bound on the number of states

-Next, we will show that for all $k=1,\ldots,r$, we must have that there are at most two states assigned by $\chi$ to the leaves of $S_k^1$ in $T_1$ (and thus, automatically, also to the leaves of $S_k^2$ in $T_2$).
-If $r=1$, this is immediately clear by the above considerations, because we have already seen that $\chi$ uses each state at least twice.
-So if there are only four leaves, we know that either each of two states occurs twice, or there is only one state which occurs four times.
+Next, observe that for all $k=1,\ldots,r$, we must have that there are at most two states assigned by $\chi$ to the leaves of $S_k^1$ in $T_1$ (and thus, automatically, also to the leaves of $S_k^2$ in $T_2$).
+This is because, if some $S_k^1$ uses three or more states, then from the convexity of $\chi$ on $T_1$ it follows that at least one of these states will occur on only one leaf of $T_1$, contradicting the fact that each state is employed at least twice.
+Similarly, it cannot happen that there are two states assigned by $\chi$ to the leaves of $S_k^1$, such that one of the states occurs on three of the four leaves in $S_k^1$ and the other state on only one of the four leaves: again, by convexity, the state that appears on only one leaf of $S_k^1$ would appear on only one leaf in $T_1$.

-So now consider the case $r\geq 2$.
-In this case, if one of the $S_k^1$ contained three leaves in the same state $A$, this would leave one leaf $x$ of $S_k^1$ in a different state, say $B$.
-In this case, the minimal spanning tree of all leaves assigned state $A$ in $T_1$ would contain the root $\rho_k^1$ of subtree $S_k^1$ of $T_1$.
-However, as $x$ cannot be the only $B$-leaf in $T_1$ due to the above considerations, there must be a subtree $S_j^1$ of $T_1$, $j \neq k$, which contains a leaf $x'$ that is also assigned state $B$ by $\chi$.
-The subtree of $T_1$ spanning all $B$-leaves then necessarily also contains the root $\rho_k^1$ of subtree $S_k^1$, because this vertex lies on the unique path connecting $x$ and $x'$ in $T_1$.
-This contradicts the convexity of $\chi$ on $T_1$ and can therefore not be the case.
 So we may indeed conclude that in each subtree $S_k^1$ of $T_1$, $\chi$ employs at most two states -- and if there are precisely two states contained in a subtree $S_k^1$ (and $S_k^2$), both states are employed twice.